 In the end, writing an RFP is like organizing your thoughts in one clear, concise request.
 You’ll see what you already know and the kind of details you still need to uncover before you’re ready to kick-start implementation.

 2. You are not alone

 You’re probably not the first to want to purchase a SaaS system for your organization.
 Learn from other’s experience and look at previously written RFPs.
 Find out who made them, call them and ask them to walk you through it.
 Pay special attention to the questions and formulated problems that drove them to a SaaS solution in the first place.
 Then look at their compilation of requirements and find out how those came into fruition.

 A lot of organizations will start a tender without involving others.
 Because a lot of departments benefit from a social intranet platform, a Decision Making Unit (DMU) should always consist of members from across the organization, and should be led by those who will champion the system.
 It can be challenging to manage a diverse group of stakeholders.
 Everyone wants to have their say.
 Make sure that those who do will use all of the system.
 Usually this is the department or person responsible for Internal Communications or Employee Engagement, but depending on your organization even Finance could be involved, or IT is the main stakeholder.
 This DMU needs clear direction, so make sure you have C-level buy-in.
 Often times this is where the end decision is made.

 4. Think of useful integrations

-What’s the main use of a social intranet?
+What’s the main use of a social intranet platform?
 Communication.
-Whether it is to inform, engage or entertain, a social intranet is a powerful communication ecosystem.
+Whether it is to inform, engage or entertain, a social intranet solution is a powerful communication ecosystem.
 So what if it can play a role in bridging the gaps that isolated SaaS tools usually form?
-What if your social intranet is the umbrella under which all your organization’s most important digital tools hang?
+What if your social intranet solution is the umbrella under which all your organization’s most important digital tools hang?